almeidacastrogabriela/Black_Friday_Analysis_DS815/README.md

 In this repository it's possible to find:
 - English version of the project
 - Portuguese version of the project
+- Presentation of Question 12 & 13 into Graphs - English version

 ### 🖥️ Concepts:
 - Setting up the analysis.